 - b.
-A description of how the problem relates to the mission of the applying agency. - c.
+A description of how the problem relates to the mission of the implementing agency. - c.
 Overview of the Target Population to be served. - d.
-Description of the chosen priority area for proposal and why this area was selected. - e.
-Brief description of the activities requesting CJCC funds. - f.
-All applicants should indicate their plan to apply for Juvenile Justice Reinvestment Grant funds from GOCF in addition to their CJCC application.
+Description of the chosen program area for renewal and evidence based service used - e.
+Brief description of the activities requesting CJCC funds.